Thursday, December 5, 2019

 When your dad taught you how to shave, he focused his lesson on the cheeks and chin.
 That was practical for the first decade or two of your shaving years, but what about the suddenly balding crown that you also inherited?
 (Or maybe you’ve got a bunch of hair but would prefer to channel The Rock’s bad-assery, or even Jeff Bezos’ I’m-the-bossery.)

 Since you’re a big boy now, dad isn’t on hand to show you the ropes.
 Luckily, barber Eric Holmes is.
-Holmes gives stellar shaves at Blind Barber in Los Angeles, and he knows the ins and outs of shearing one’s own dome.
+Holmes gives stellar shaves at Blind BarberOpens in a new Window. in Los Angeles, and he knows the ins and outs of shearing one’s own dome.
 In many ways, you’ll employ the same logic as with your facial hair, but not always.
 Pay close attention, and, as Holmes will remind you: Go slow.

 Here are all the things you need to know before waxing poetic on your own head.